2015 Colorectal Conference

 The pediatric urology fellowship program was first approved in 2004 by the ACGME (Accreditation Council for Graduate Medical Education).
 The first year consists of clinical pediatric urology; the second year is dedicated to clinical and basic research.
 The last ACGME Site Visit was held September 2011, and awarded full accreditation for five years.
 Upon successful completion of the program, the fellow has met the training requirements for Pediatric Urology certification by the American Board of Urology.

-The pediatric urology fellow works directly with three fellowship trained, full time, Nationwide Children’s Hospital based academic pediatric urologists as well as a cadre of specialized, board eligible and certified health care providers and researchers in pediatric medical and surgical fields.
+The pediatric urology fellow works directly with six fellowship trained, full time, Nationwide Children’s Hospital based academic pediatric urologists as well as a cadre of specialized, board eligible and certified health care providers and researchers in pediatric medical and surgical fields.